 Years ending June 30:

-2024 \$ 3,029
+2025 \$ (159,908)

-2025 3,029
+2026 (159,908)

-2026 3,029
+2027 (123,990)

-2027 35,340
+2028 (159,618)

-2028 5,450
+2029 (211,120)

-Thereafter (74,883)
+Thereafter (217,545)

-\$ (25,006)
+\$ (1,032,089)

-Actuarial assumptions: The total OPEB liability was determined by an actuarial valuation as of June 30, 2023 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial assumptions: The total OPEB liability was determined by an actuarial valuation as of June 30, 2024 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Measurement Date June 30, 2022 (based on July 1, 2021 census data) Inflation 2.25% Salary Increases 2.50%-6.50% Mortality Rates Pre-Retirement: General: Headcount-Weighted PUB-2010 General Employee, projected generationally with two-dimensional scale MP-2020.
-Safety: Headcount-Weighted PUB-2010 Safety Employee, projected generationally with two-dimensional scale MP-2020.
-Post-Retirement: General: Headcount-Weighted PUB-2010 Non-Safety Healthy Retiree, projected generationally with two-dimensional scale MP-2020.
-Safety: Headcount-Weighted PUB-2010 Safety Healthy Retiree, projected generationally with two-dimensional scale MP-2020.
-Disabled: General: Headcount-Weighted PUB-2010 General Disabled, projected generationally with two-dimensional scale MP-2020.
-Safety: Headcount-Weighted PUB-2010 Safety Disabled, projected generationally with two-dimensional scale MP-2020.
+Measurement Date June 30, 2023 (based on census data as of June 30, 2023) Inflation 2.25% Salary Increases 2.50%-6.50% Mortality Rates Pre-Retirement: General: Headcount-Weighted PUB-2010 General Employee, projected generationally with two-dimensional Scale MP-2020.
+Safety: Headcount-Weighted PUB-2010 Safety Employee, projected generationally with two-dimensional Scale MP-2020.
+Post-Retirement: General: Headcount-Weighted PUB-2010 Non-Safety Healthy Retiree, projected generationally with two-dimensional Scale MP-2020.
+Safety: Headcount-Weighted PUB-2010 Safety Healthy Retiree, projected generationally with two-dimensional Scale MP-2020.
+Disabled: General: Headcount-Weighted PUB-2010 General Disabled, projected generationally with two-dimensional Scale MP-2020.
+Safety: Headcount-Weighted PUB-2010 Safety Disabled, projected generationally with two-dimensional Scale MP-2020.

-Healthcare Cost Trend Rates Pre-Medicare: 7.25%, decreasing annually until reaching the ultimate trend rate of 4.50%.
-Medicare: 7.25%, decreasing annually until reaching the ultimate trend rate of 4.50%.
-Participation Rate 65% will elect coverage, and 30% will cover a spouse.
+Healthcare Cost Trend Rates Pre-Medicare: 7.50%, decreasing annually until reaching the ultimate trend rate of 4.50%.
+Medicare: 17.25%, then 7.25% decreasing annually until reaching the ultimate trend rate of 4.50%.
+Participation Rate 55% will elect coverage, and 30% will cover a spouse.
 Spouse Age Differential Males are assumed to be two years older than females.
 Cost Method Entry age normal.
 Under this method, the actuarial accrued liability is based on a prorated portion of the present value of all benefits earned to date over the expected future working lifetime, as defined by the GASB.
 The proration is determined so that the cost, with respect to the service accrued from the date of hire, is recognized as a level percentage of pay over the year.
 The normal cost is equal to the prorated cost for the year of the valuation.
 Benefits Excluded Benefits related to retiree dental and life insurance have been excluded from this valuation.